sivy/movable-type-plugin-debug/README.markdown

     $plugin->debuglog ($msg);

-This will put a msg in the System-level Activity Log with level DEBUG() and the message you provided, prefixed with "mypluginid: ".
+This will add an entry to the System-level Activity Log with level DEBUG() and the message you provided, prefixed with "mypluginid: ".
+If the plugin id is not in PluginDebug, debuglog() will simply return.